syncfusion-content/fileformat-docs/File-Formats/Presentation/NuGet-Packages-Required.md

 ---
 title: Required NuGet Packages for PowerPoint library |Syncfusion|
-description: Required NuGet Packages for PowerPoint library
+description: This section illustrates the NuGet packages required to use Syncfusion PowerPoint library (Essential Presentation) in various platforms and frameworks
 platform: file-formats
 control: PowerPoint
 documentation: UG